Nourishing Fire Cider Recipe: A Simple Immune Boosting Tonic

 Method:

-Prepare the Ingredients: Wash and chop all the solid ingredients (garlic, onions, ginger, horseradish, turmeric, lemon) into small pieces.
-Wear gloves while handling spicy ingredients to protect your skin.
+Prepare the Ingredients: Wash and chop all the solid ingredients (garlic, onions, ginger, horseradish, turmeric, lemon, spicy peppers) into small pieces.
+Wear gloves while handling hot peppers to protect your skin.

 Shake it Daily: Give your jar a gentle shake every day.
-This helps in distributing the flavors and medicinal properties evenly.
+This helps distribute the flavors and medicinal properties evenly.

 Check for Mold: Occasionally inspect the top surface.
 If you notice any mold, remove it immediately.
 Usually, the acidic nature of the vinegar prevents this, but it’s good to be cautious.